hudsonvalleydigitalnetwork/hasviolet/stable/README.md

-# RC (Release Candidate)
+# Stable

-All code in this folder is candidate for next release.
+All core application and supporting code in this folder is considered stable.

 ## Required Dependencies